 Much of her work still involves the blending of the past with an ongoing celebration of the present.
 Her desire to deepen this connection with the past extended beyond the musical, into the cultural and spiritual.
-This eventually led her to Nigeria, where she received the name Ifawemimo Ogunyemi from the elders who trained her in Yoruba spiritual culture.
-Ifawemimo is a healer par excellence, who wields every tool she has been given for the benefit of her community.
-Somehow, she manages to bring ancient ancestral knowledge, ‘kitchen-table wisdom,’ compassion and academic training (FAMU) together seamlessly in her work.
+TiTi is a healer par excellence, who wields every tool she has been given for the benefit of her community.
+Somehow, she manages to bring ancient ancestral knowledge, ‘kitchen-table wisdom,’ compassion, her musical foundation and academic training (FAMU) together seamlessly in her work.

 She wears many hats—physical therapist (14 years in a trauma hospital), massage therapist, producer, NFT artist, DJ, professor, commercial drone pilot, doula and food grower—but in all cases, she exudes a relaxed confidence that puts everyone at ease.
 The children in her community affectionately named her TiTi, because she has become the beloved Auntie to many.

-TiTi just feels like family.
-People gravitate to her because she’s a good-natured human being, but also because of her balanced, refreshing and decisively pan-African perspective on things.
+People gravitate to TiTi because she’s a good-natured human being and has a balanced and refreshing perspective on things.
 She has been sharing some of this perspective with her audiences through a not-to-be-missed podcast titled TiTi Talks.
 As an interviewer, she never backs down from tough questions, and is usually about to ask the one you just thought of.
+TiTi just feels like family.
+Whether rocking a party, scoring a commercial, making a beat or shooting aerial footage.

 A self-titled “professional conversationalist,” TiTi is both a keen listener and the consummate storyteller.
 She is what one would imagine Ananse the spider to be like, if he were a Xennial Black woman.
 Laced with sunny humor and irony, Adrianne’s stories are relatable and informative.
 Like Ananse, she has traveled to many countries across the world, collecting and sharing stories, weaving people and ideas together like a web.
 She is localized and intimate, global and expansive, political and sharp-edged, nurturing and connective.
 She is the spoonful of sugar and the bitter herbs.
 All at the same…damn…time.